 Like the Head-on Break, there is a common issue that players come up against when opting for the Cut-Break.
 This time the issue is the white ball often flying off the table.
 The remedy to this is again the same – ACCURACY!

 You need to ensure that you strike the object ball as full as possible on the Cut-Break.
-If you catch it too thin and over-cut it, your white ball will be flying through the air.
+If you catch it too thin and over-cut it, your white ball will be flying through the air and off the table.
 You don’t want to be chasing after a runaway cue ball!

 In Summary, Which is the Best Way to Break in 8ball Pool?